 Current grant opportunities available from a variety of organizations.

-Find resources and available services for the areas of court management, such as ADA access, foreign language access, case processing, facilities, finance, human resources, jury services, records and case files, and trial court collections.
+Find resources and available services for the areas of court management, such as ADA access, language access, case processing, facilities, finance, human resources, jury services, records and case files, and trial court collections.
 Find guidance and information on operating a court with concurrent jurisdiction or a problem-solving court.
 Find tools for making courts more accessible and measuring performance.

 Find policy and procedural manuals, standards and guidelines, and policy and procedure directives issued by the State Court Administrative Office to provide management assistance and direction to the trial courts on the administration of the courts' business.